(Spoken on August 28, 1983.)

 Our whole occupation of our life may be said to constitute a perpetual series of meditations, inasmuch as our responsibilities and performances in life are contemplations on the achievements we aspire for and the ideals we would like to materialise in our own lives in the future.
 The present, what we call the ‘is', sets itself to the task of expanding its inner being in the direction of what ought to be, which it considers as the perfection to be longed for, realised and experienced.

-In a very poor prosaic empirical sense, all expectations are meditations on ideals not yet realised.
-Thus, we may say that the mind is always in a state of meditation, but it does not entirely succeed in the fulfilment of its expectations in life because of an inadequate understanding of the very nature of the ideal it longs for and the purpose of its realisation.
+In a very poor prosaic empirical sense, all expectations are meditations on ideals not yet realised, and in this sense we may say that the mind is always in a state of meditation, but it does not entirely succeed in the fulfilment of its expectations in life because of an inadequate understanding of the very nature of the ideal it longs for and the purpose of its realisation.
 What we lack is not so much of material accompaniment or appurtenance, but an understanding of what we are actually in need of.

 The fulfilment of an expectation, whatever it be in this life, is not a simple affair.
 Life is too complex for the little man's uneducated mind to find a straight beaten track upon which it can drive its vehicle of activity.
 The movement of life is not like movement on a straight road.
 It is not a geometrical movement in a given spatial direction as is the case when we walk on the road to reach a particular destination on the geographical points of the Earth.
 Life is not geometry, it also does not seem to be arithmetic, and it cannot be equated with any kind of calculative method.
 It is a different thing altogether, and this difference is the difficulty about it.